Lwala’s Community-Led Model is Uniquely Positioned to Transform Health Systems

 From Localized Impact to Global Influence

-We are producing peer-reviewed research and building the global body of knowledge around community health.
-We can’t reach every community, but our research can.
+We are producing peer-reviewed research and building the global body of knowledge around health equity.
+We are working to package, measure, disseminate, and train on community-led health principles for use by peers, government actors, and the global health community.
+We can’t reach everyone, but our research can.

 "The Ochieng’ brothers’ accomplishment in forming the Lwala Community Alliance is a well-known and inspiring example to everyone in the United States and abroad who is involved in global health."